Science

 Supplemented participants achieved better scores in alertness, sustained attention span, and executive function, while experiencing less mental fatigue.

-- In seniors with mild cognitive decline, ashwagandha (usually 600 mg/day of root extract for 8 to 12 weeks) has also shown benefits.
+- In seniors with mild cognitive decline, ashwagandha (usually 600 mg/day of root extract for 8 to 12 weeks) also showed benefits.

-In one RCT, subjects taking ashwagandha improved their general and immediate memory , their information processing abilities and their executive functions compared to the placebo group.
-For example, significant improvements were observed in tasks of logical memory and visual recall.
+In one RCT, subjects taking ashwagandha improved their general and immediate memory, their information processing abilities and executive functions compared to the placebo group.
+For example, significant improvements were observed in logical memory and visual recall tasks.

-- Comparable results were noted in patients with cognitive disorders associated with illnesses (e.g. bipolar disorder, schizophrenia): ashwagandha as an adjuvant accelerated reaction time and improved attention more than a placebo, according to some trials.
+- Comparable results have been noted in patients with cognitive disorders associated with diseases (p.ex. bipolar disorder, schizophrenia) : ashwagandha as an adjuvant accelerated the reaction time and improved theattention more than a placebo, according to some trials.

 - Proposed mechanisms include neuronal antioxidant activity and a reduction in stress (which is known to impair cognition).
-It is important to note that the doses tested in these studies generally range between 500 and 600 mg of extract per day , on periods of 8 to 12 weeks , which seems sufficient to observe cognitive improvement.
+It is important to note that the doses tested in these studies generally range between 500 and 600 mg of extract per day, on periods from 8 to 12 weeks, which seems sufficient to observe a cognitive improvement.

 Globally, almost all studies available clinics report a better cognitive under ashwagandha, without side effects.